 Clexa is named after two iconic LGBTQ+ characters, Clarke and Lexa, from the American tv show CW's The 100.
 Fans fell in love as their unique dynamic progressed, which portrayed two strong women in positions of leadership.

-Following the sudden and violent death of Lexa (a mere 64 seconds after their love scene) the storyline inspired fans to push for positive representation and raised over $150K for The Trevor Project with the help of LGBT Fans Deserve Better.
+Following the sudden and violent death of Lexa (a mere 64 seconds after their love scene) the storyline inspired fans to push for positive representation and raised almost $175,000 for The Trevor Project with the help of LGBT Fans Deserve Better.